AT89/GA-Project-1/projects/project1/readme.md

+Play this game until you get a 'tie' start by clicking on the "active card" for blue (the card near top) or red (the card near bottom)

 Notes

     This is representation of the War card game.
 I picked this game solely to get better with arrays since that is s foreign and new to me.
 I did get a little better with it but my HTML and CSS got a lot better (expect changes to the website soon!).
 User stories and wireframes are below.
 Most of my comments were made in the war.js.
 I found out that transitions were too much of a pain and I did not hae time for it; so instead I thought of a really cool and fun idea that will happen once you get into a tie or "War".

 Technologies used:
     Fisher Yates shuffle https://bost.ocks.org/mike/shuffle/

     -This shuffle function allows simultaneously shuffling of the array inside the array.
 Making it faster to shuffle since it does not need to rearrange into another array.

     -JQuery <3

     -ALOT of stackoverflow

 User stories for War